SudoKudo/PromptAudit/README.md

 This means rerunning an experiment creates a new report and new CSV files instead of overwriting a previous run.

-The HTML report also supports language-level slicing.
-Selecting a language in the report filters each record down to predictions from that language only, then recomputes the displayed metrics, charts, and leaderboard from those per-sample outcomes.
+The HTML reports displayed metrics, charts, and leaderboard from those per-sample outcomes.

 Example HTML report output: